Trials and Tribulations: Oak Grove Dairy

 The story of the dairy at Oak Grove is characteristic of the triumphs and struggles of early settlers.
 It tells of community, drought, hardships, conflict, spirituality, and survivorship--all things that permeated the lives of families on the Arizona Strip.

-The rough and tumble life of the early LDS settlers of Utah and Arizona lead to very little currency and an abundance of cattle.
+The rough and tumble life of the early Church of Jesus Chirst of Ladder-day Saints (LDS) settlers (Mormons) of Utah and Arizona lead to very little currency and an abundance of cattle.
 As a result, members often tithed their livestock instead of money.
 The church began acquiring a substantial herd of cattle and Brigham Young, a prominent leader of the Church, saw this as an ideal way to start a church-owned cattle company.
 This lead to the establishment of the New Canaan Stock Company in 1871.
 After 8 years of growth and expansion, the New Canaan Stock Company established a dairy at Oak Grove Spring in 1879.

 While many LDS communities eagerly began their communal lifestyles, secular leaders in the United States had other plans.
 In 1887, Senator George F. Edmunds and Congressman John Ralph Tucker introduced the Edmunds-Tucker Act to Congress, which sought to reduce the economic and political power of the LDS Church.
 The Edmunds-Tucker Act banned the practice of polygamy, disincorporated the LDS Church, and gave the government the right to auction off any church property that was not specifically linked to religious functions.
 In response to this, the OUO sold much of their property, including the Oak Grove Dairy, to church members who held stock in their companies.
 This allowed for the Church to still hold some power over their properties, while avoiding the long arm of the law.
 Anthony Ivins, an LDS member who purchased the Oak Grove Dairy from the Church, acquired 600 head of cattle and formed the Mojave Land and Cattle Company, and began ranching on the land.
 In 1895, a severe drought and a call to a mission in Mexico forced Ivins to sell his land back to Benjamin Saunders.
 Saunders in turn sold the land to Preston Nutter, a notorious cattle baron on the strip, and dairy farming ceased at Oak Grove.